Asthraris/3D-Graphics-Engine-Using-OpenGL/README.md

-# ⚙️ Asthrarisine Engine — A Modular Game Engine Powered by Modern OpenGL 4.6
+# ⚙️ Asthrarisine Engine — A Modular Graphics Engine Powered by Modern OpenGL 4.6
 #    created by Aman Gupta

-> A cross-platform, performance-first game engine built entirely with modern OpenGL 4.6, featuring an ECS-based architecture, GPU-driven workflows, and in-editor scene manipulation.
+> A cross-platform, performance-first graphics engine built entirely with modern OpenGL 4.6, featuring an ECS-based architecture, GPU-driven workflows, and in-editor scene manipulation.
 Designed for real-time 3D rendering, asset streaming, and extensibility.

 ---